 As with any of the planning processes within ECC, the activities involved in the annual planning process are cyclical.
 At the end of the year, before the next annual planning cycle begins in October, an assessment is needed to determine to what extent the goals have been achieved.
 Relative to the established targets, has there been progress towards achieving the goals?
 Why or why not?
-Goals that have not be fully achieved may continue to be pursued the following year.
+Goals that have not been fully achieved may continue to be pursued the following year.

 For the 2022-23 Annual Planning process, assessment of goals will not be required.
 Some areas (Administrative Services, Human Resources, and the President's Office) have developed clear annual goals for 2021-22 as part of the 2021-22 Annual Planning pilot.
 However, assessment cannot be completed when the 2022-23 Annual Planning process begins in October 2021 since the 2021-22 Annual Plans are still being implemented.
 For the other areas (Student Services and Academic Affairs), 2022-23 will be the first-year a clear cascading of annual goals will be required.
 Rather than assessing progress against existing goals, the Student Services and Academic Affairs areas will be establishing baselines in 2022-23.
-Thus, the assessment of previous year's annual goals as input into the 2022-23 Annual Planning process will not be possible for any area.
-However, the 2022-23 annual goals should be established with the expectation that assessment of their progress will be necessary in subsequent years.
+The 2022-23 annual goals should be established with the expectation that assessment of their progress will be necessary in subsequent years.

 Metrics are used to track progress towards achieving a goal.
 How will ECC entities know the goal has been achieved?
-Action-oriented goals must be bound by both a baseline and a target.
+Action-oriented goals must be bound by a baseline and target.
 What is the current state and what can each area, division/unit, or office/program reasonably achieve in the next fiscal year?

 While performance indicators are usually quantitative, some goals may be linked to the successful completion of a project (e.g. drafting a document, installing software, the development of an updated syllabus, etc.).
-In these cases, the performance indicator is not quantitative, but whether a particular project has been completed (accomplishment).
+In these cases, the performance indicator is not quantitative, but whether a particular project has been completed or accomplished.